-4 Experimental results
+4 Experimental Results

 We assess the practical significance and usefulness of the Iso-Level CAFT algorithm through simulation studies.
 We compare the performance of Iso-Level CAFT with its initial version CAFT algorithm.
-We use randomly generated graphs, whose parameters are consistent with those used in the literature [3].
+We use randomly generated graphs, whose parameters are consistent with those used in the literature [4].
 We characterize these random graphs with three parameters: (i) the number of tasks, chosen uniformly from the range [80, 120]; (ii) the number of incoming/outgoing edges per task, which is set in [1,3]; and (iii) the granularity of the task graph g(G).
-We consider two types of graphs, with a granularity (a) in [0.2, 2.0] and increments of 0.2, and (b) in [1,10] and increments of 1.
-Two types of platforms are considered, first with 10 processors and $\varepsilon = 1$ or $\varepsilon = 3$, and then with 20 processors and $\varepsilon = 5$.
+We consider two types of graphs, with a granularity (a) in [0.2, 2.0] and increments of 0.2, and (b) in [1, 10] and increments of 1.
+Two types of platforms are considered, first with 10 processors and $\varepsilon = 1$ or $\varepsilon = 3$, and then with 20 processors and $\varepsilon = 5$ (a full set of results is available in the dedicated research report [3]).
 To account for communication heterogeneity in the system, the unit message delay of the links and the message volume between two tasks are chosen uniformly from the ranges [0.5, 1] and [50, 150] respectively.
 Each point in the figures represents the mean of executions on 60 random graphs.
-The metrics which characterize the performance of the algorithms are the latency and the overhead due to the active replication scheme.
+The fault free schedule is defined as the schedule generated without replication, assuming that the system is completely safe.
+Recall that the upper bounds of the schedules are computed as explained in [2].